 Here's my methodology for moving towards your composition goals, whatever they look like.

 2) Utilizing existing energy stores in our fat cells while balancing adaptation (building) of lean and muscular tissue in our daily habits.
-The previous sentence may sound like exercise alone, yet it includes our patterns around sleep5, hydration6, meal timing7, management of stress8, and intensity and frequency of our movements9.
+The previous sentence may sound like exercise alone, yet it includes our patterns around sleep, hydration, meal timing, management of stress, and intensity and frequency of our movements.